 “The middle market is the single largest contributor of growth in U.S. jobs and accounts for more than half of the 51.8 million jobs created since the financial crisis,” Okner said.
 “As we head into a presidential election year, and face uncertainties that can negatively impact markets and the rate of global economic growth, it’s as important as ever for ACG to educate the public and policymakers about the importance of private capital.”

-ACG’s Global Board is comprised of 27 members, including five officers and 22 directors.
-Directors are nominated by their peers or their chapters, vetted by the nomination committee, and serve three-year terms.
+ACG’s Global Board is comprised of 27 directors, including five officers.
+Board members are nominated by their peers or their ACG chapter, vetted by the nomination committee, and serve an initial three-year term.

 The Directors at Large on the ACG Global Board are:

 Association for Corporate Growth

 Founded in 1954, ACG has 59 chapters across the globe.
 ACG’s worldwide network comprises 90,000 professionals within the middle market, including 14,500 members who serve as the investors, lenders, owners, executives, and advisers to growing middle-market companies.
 ACG’s mission is to drive middle-market growth.
 The organization’s official publication, Middle Market Growth®, highlights stories important to the ACG membership.
 For more information about ACG, please visit www.acg.org.
 For information about Middle Market Growth, please visit www.middlemarketgrowth.org.